5. Applying for too many cards

 happydancing / Shutterstock.com

-Closing a credit card account, even if you’re doing so because it’s no longer useful to you, could negatively affect your credit score.
-That’s because closing an account affects your credit utilization ratio, which, again, accounts for 30 percent of your FICO score.
+Closing a credit card account — even if you’re doing so because it’s no longer useful to you — could negatively affect your credit score.
+That’s because closing an account affects your credit utilization ratio.
+(That’s how the amount you owe compares to the amount of credit is available to you.)

 Additionally, closing an account doesn’t make it disappear.
 You’re still liable for any outstanding balance, and closed accounts can remain on your credit reports for years.
 Exactly how long a closed account remains on your reports depend on the payment history of the account, according to Equifax.